-I.e., $\operatorname{vec} X$ is obtained by stacking the columns of X one on top of the other.
+In plain words, vec X is the vector obtained by stacking the columns of the matrix X one on top of the other.

-Note that we use the column-major order: the leftmost index is the one that 'changes more often'.
-This choice matches the memory layout in which matrices are actually stored in Matlab and Fortran (C/C++ prefer row-major instead), and it is often the most convenient one to work with.
+With vectorization, the elements of X are listed in column-major order: the leftmost index is the one that 'changes more often'.
+This choice matches the memory layout in which matrices are stored in memory in most languages, like

+Matlab, Fortran, Python/Numpy (C/C++ prefer row-major instead), and it is often the most convenient one to work with.